 Multiple studies by Lawrence Berkeley National Laboratory (LBNL), a research laboratory funded by the U.S. Department of Energy, have shown that solar can improve the value of your home.
 LBNL’s 2015 Selling Into the Sun report analyzed sales of solar photovoltaic (PV) homes in eight different states over 11 years, with the goal of determining just how much value solar can add to your home.
 The finding: on average, homebuyers are “consistently willing to pay PV home premiums” of approximately $4 per watt of installed solar capacity.
 For a standard 6-kilowatt (kW) solar PV system, that means solar can add $24,000 to home resale value.

 While a $24,000 increase in property value is compelling, knowing how much a solar panel system costs, and how that compares to other home renovations, can illustrate why solar is the best investment you can make in your home.

-According to EnergySage data, the average cost of a solar panel installation in 2015 was $3.70/watt, which means an average 6-kilowatt (kW) system has a $22,200 price tag (now, in 2019, that price has fallen to $2.99/watt, or $17,940 before incentives).
-Tax breaks and other incentives drastically reduce that cost – once you subtract the value of the 30 percent solar tax credit, your total solar installation costs are a little less than $15,600.
+According to EnergySage data, the average cost of a solar panel installation in 2015 was $3.70/watt, which means an average 6-kilowatt (kW) system had a $22,200 price tag (now, in 2019, that price has fallen to $2.99/watt, or $17,940 before incentives).
+Tax breaks and other incentives drastically reduce that cost – once you subtract the value of the 30 percent solar tax credit, your total solar installation costs were a little less than $15,600.
 The takeaway?
 When you sell your solar home, you’re recovering your costs and then some.

 To compare the value of going solar to more traditional home improvement projects, EnergySage used the Remodeling 2016 Cost vs. Value Report, which evaluates project costs and resale value for a variety of home renovations.
 What we found: with many common home improvement projects, you won’t entirely recover your investment in increased property value.